 The entrance fee to Conwy Falls Forest Park was very small, only £1 per person.
 The turnstile works with coins, and in case you’ve run out, the friendly ladies in the café next to the gate will most likely be happy to change notes to coins for you.

 The nature trail starts from the turnstile taking you down by the waterfall through the ancient forest.
 There are a couple of spots to admire the Conwy Falls.
 The fairly easy-to-walk and short trail goes around in a circle taking no more than half an hour to complete, with photography breaks included.

-The nature trail ends back at the café that is open 7 days a week from 9 am until 6 pm.
-Along the trail you can find an open area with benches and tables, great for having lunch in case you took some food to go.
+The nature trail ends back at the café that is open 7 days a week from 9 am to 6 pm.
+Along the trail, you can find an open area with benches and tables, great for having lunch in case you took some food to go.
 If not, I’m sure the café will provide a delicious answer to this problem as well.

 After a short walk in the woods, we continued driving towards Betws-y-Coed where we had the next break (another break was very much needed after a 5-minute drive).
 When driving in the UK, you should keep in mind that there’s no such thing as free parking, no matter how small town or village is in question.
 So keep coins available at all times, they’ll help you also with the next sudden turnstile to a nature reserve.

 In July there were quite many tourist buses parked along the streets of Betws-y-Coed, but the atmosphere in this Victorian village was still peaceful and cosy.
 Just like the time had been standing still for centuries, in a good way, of course.
 You can find many boutiques, inns and cafés along the main street, as well as helpful signs, that lead us to our next unexpected nature site: Swallow Falls.